-During the COVID-19 pandemic, construction sites are rolling out new protocols for various safety measures.
-Safety efforts include hand washing stations, open air safety briefings, mass temperature readings, face masks, health-related questions at check-in, and several others.
+During the COVID-19 pandemic, construction sites are rolling out new protocols for various construction worker safety measures.
+Construction worker safety efforts include hand washing stations, open air safety briefings, mass temperature readings, face masks, health-related questions at check-in, and several others.

-It’s essential for project sites to have tactics in place for contact tracing.
+It’s essential for construction worksites to have tactics in place for contact tracing.
 If action plans are in place, when someone goes home with virus symptoms, or receives a positive test, contact tracing data will be available and can be acted upon accordingly.

 Contract tracing is a fundamental public health tool for containing infectious diseases and will play a huge part in getting our lives back to normal.
 The World Health Organization provides 3 steps for proper contact tracing:

 Construction companies can do their part by using tools to support these steps on their projects.
 In order to accomplish any personnel management on a construction worksite, it is imperative to understand who is on your site at all times and why.
 The registration interface on the Eyrus Platform enables you to enter the information of all workers, who they work for, as well as their role on the site.

 Let’s break down the WHO’s contact tracing steps and how to execute them on a construction site:

 First, the worksite needs to identify the infected person before identifying the contacts.
 This can be answered in various ways, but in the end something must identify the symptomatic, or infected person.
 Real-time information from the field will be fast and effective.